yonas-g/Kinyarwanda_ASR/README.md

 model.validation_ds.manifest_filepath=$VAL_MANIFEST \
 model.test_ds.manifest_filepath=$TEST_MANIFEST
 ```
+The scripts used for training the model are found under run scripts.

 ### Finetuning pretrained model
 To finetune the available model, you've to add the following code snipper to your configuration yaml file.